gyulanemeth/bluefox.email/email-sending-concepts/spf.md

 In summary, SPF fosters trust with email providers, protects your audience from fraudulent activities, and ensures that your legitimate emails are delivered to the appropriate destination.

+:::tip Free SPF Audit
+Use our free spf checker tool to audit your domain for spf.
+Check it out [here](/tools/deliverability/spf-checker)

 ## Frequently Asked Questions About SPF

 ### What is the main purpose of SPF?